juliafmorgado/cncf-communitygroups/best_practices.md

     class create,start,schedule,announce,run,wrapup mainPath;
 ```

-Each of the steps above are now described in more detail.
+Each of the steps above is now described in more detail.

 - [0.
 Getting Started](#0-create-the-cloud-native-community-group)
 - [1.
 Start planning your event](#1-start-planning-you-event)